Does Homeowners Insurance Cover Blizzard Damage?

 Evacuation and Sheltering-In-Place Emergency Kits

-The main two types of emergency kits are for sheltering in place and for evacuating.
-These kits can be kept at home, in the office and in your car.
+The main two types of emergency kits are for sheltering in place during winter storms and for evacuating.
+These kits can be kept at home, in the office and your car.
 The basic recommendations for an emergency kit are as follows:

-For a blizzard, add warm clothes and blankets to your emergency kit to help prevent hypothermia and frostbite.
-Waterproof, protective footwear and gloves are also highly recommended additions to your emergency kit.
+For a blizzard, add warm clothes and blankets to your emergency kit to help prevent hypothermia or frostbite.
+Waterproof, protective footwear and gloves are also highly recommended additions to your blizzard emergency kit.

 Having all of your necessary supplies readily available is a great way to ease the stress of any disaster and increase your likelihood of staying safe and healthy.
 Keep in mind that if you are sheltering-in-place, you may not have access to water or electricity.